Ellodev/finity/README.md

 - Javascript
 - Html
 - Css
-### For all the games except the Memory Game Matching Game we used a tutorial.
+### For all the games except the Memory Game we used a tutorial.